Tag Archives: grief

 Like a fuzzy videotape, fragments of blurred images and sounds played across my mind: Anna’s dancing blue eyes, laughter like the morning sun, vibrant flowers . . .
 Mama’s primal screams, hushed voices, muffled sobs.

 At the funeral, I held my breath and willed my feet toward the small white casket.
 Grandma squeezed my hand.
-I took my finger and stroked my sister’s face which reminded me of a doll made of plastic, stiff and cold to the touch.
+I took my finger and stroked my sister’s face, which reminded me of a doll made of plastic, stiff and cold to the touch.
 Heavy make-up could not conceal her bruises.
-Her grotesque head was cradled by a bonnet, much too small.
+Her grotesque head was cradled by a bonnet that was much too small.
 She wore a new green dress, cleaned and pressed, with no stains.
 Or blood.

 I glanced up at Grandma.
 “Your sister’s in a better place now,” she choked.
 Then I placed a small cross under Anna’s tiny, rigid hands.
 My tears blinded me.